oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Threat Analysis

-The architecture pattern discussed in this section is vulnerable to the following attack payloads:
+The architecture pattern discussed in this section is vulnerable to the following attack scenarios:

-- Single-Execution Token Theft {{payload-single-theft}}
+- Single-Execution Token Theft {{scenario-single-theft}}
-- Persistent Token Theft {{payload-persistent-theft}}
+- Persistent Token Theft {{scenario-persistent-theft}}
-- Acquisition and Extraction of New Tokens {{payload-new-flow}}
+- Acquisition and Extraction of New Tokens {{scenario-new-flow}}
-- Proxying Requests via the User's Browser {{payload-proxy}}
+- Proxying Requests via the User's Browser {{scenario-proxy}}

 As a result, this pattern can lead to the following consequences: